csira/ponty/docs/source/reference.rst

 `@functools.lru_cache <https://docs.python.org/3/library/functools.html#functools.lru_cache>`__,
-and may be a good fit for cases where the builtins are insufficient (e.g. stampede concerns, the use-case demands a TTL, or perhaps data needs to be shared across a fleet of instances behind a load balancer).
+and may be a good fit for cases where the builtins are insufficient (e.g. stampede concerns, the use-case demands a TTL, or perhaps the cache needs to be shared across a fleet of instances behind a load balancer).

 In the box